namebasehq/api-documentation/web-socket-api.md

 ```

 ## Depth updates
 This feed allows you to mirror the Namebase order book on your computer.
 It sends price and quantity updates every second.
+Note: this API provides no guarantees on the order the price levels appear in.
+Do not assume that bids and asks are sorted in decreasing order by price.

 **Feed name:** '/ws/v0/ticker/depth'